-In the same proportion, we also have antibiotics introduced in foods, pesticides in crops, and synthetic hormones all over the place.
-We live more stressed out, with a more sedentary lifestyle, and all of these factors have begun to take its toll.
+In the same proportion, we also have antibiotics in foods, pesticides in crops, and synthetic hormones all over the place.
+We live with more stress, a more sedentary lifestyle, and all of these factors have begun to take their toll.

-For the past 30 years, a slow decline of testosterone in men has led to something called estrogen dominance.
+For the past 30 years, a slow decline of testosterone in men led to estrogen dominance.

 If we are not careful, this imbalance in estrogen and testosterone levels in men will add up to the global burden.
-Thus, if you’ve been worrying about your testosterone levels or found yourself with annoying symptoms of low testosterone, keep on reading this article to know about a new health problem that is affecting the modern man.
+Thus, if you worry about your testosterone levels or have annoying symptoms of low testosterone, keep reading this article to know a new health problem that affects the modern man.

 We will address estrogen dominance, and learn how to counter this prevalence with natural aromatase inhibitors.

 - combined with exercise & lifestyle advice

 Estrogen is a sex hormone.
 It is the most prevalent hormone in women, as opposed to testosterone.
 However, all men have estrogen and testosterone.
 The normal circulating levels of both hormones stay in balance by the testis.

 However, other organs and parts of the body contribute to either of them.
 Estrogen dominance in men happens when the balance between normal levels of testosterone and estrogen is lost.
 When estrogen becomes excessively high in a man’s standard, it will start opposing testosterone.
 That’s when you start getting feminizing symptoms and other health problems.

 Estrogen dominance is not meant to be a part of the life cycle, but sometimes it happens that way.
 When men age, their testis produce less and less testosterone.
 But our modern world contributes to this hormonal prevalence.
 As we become more sedentary, we tend to accumulate body fat.